athom031/Dream-Team-Transfers/transfermarkt_scraper/README.md

 - Positions
 - Teams

+## Conclusion

 By scraping and organizing data from Transfermarkt, we are one step closer to creating an authentic European Transfer Market experience on our website.
-This database will serve as a foundation for the virtual marketplace, enhancing user engagement and realism in the 23/24 season.
+This database will serve as a foundation for the virtual marketplace, enhancing user engagement and realism in the 24/25 season.